CloudRepublic/cloudrepublic-blog/source/_posts/Unit-Testing-improvements.md

 As you can see from the picture above we used the extension method to get the order in the default state.
 What this default state means for you or your team can depend on the object in the test or on how the object is used in the system.
 In our example default just sets all the fields to a valid value and sets the status to new.

-From heron, we can keep using this method in other tests as well.
+From hereon, we can keep using this method in other tests as well.
 Now let's imagine we add order-lines to our order class like this:

 ![/images/unit-testing-improvements/code%204.png](/images/unit-testing-improvements/code%204.png)